SamCarroll6/CptS-321/README.md

 # NOTEPADAPP
 A simple version of the NotePad app.
 Has two pre created files that load the first 50 and 100 integers in Fibonacci sequence.
 Has editable textbox and allows the user to save and load text files.

-# Abstract Binary Search Tree
+# ABSTRACT BINARY SEARCH TREE
-An add on to our first project we take a Binary search tree and allow it to work in a templated environment to handle more options than just int in the node.
+An add-on to our first project we take a Binary search tree and allow it to work in a templated environment to handle more options than just int in the node.

+# SREADSHEET
+This is a simplified Excel program, spreadsheet information can be saved and reloaded.
+Allows the user to put values in cells and perform basic calculations on them.
+Contains a Winforms program which is the actual spreadsheet application, this also has a backend that works both as the spreadsheet backend as well as it's own console calculator app (which can be run by adjusting visual studio settings to compile as console app instead of winforms).